 The Petitions Committee is the body charged with overseeing the new e-petitions system and recommending petitions for debate in Westminster Hall on a Monday.
 For more information go to the E-Petitions page or the Petitions Committee's homepage.

 Requesting a debate

-To request a debate, an MP must contact the Backbench Business Committee and fill in an application form by noon on the Friday preceding the Tuesday meeting at which they intend to make a bid to the Committee.
+To request a debate, an MP must contact the Backbench Business Committee and fill in an application form by 5pm on the Thursday preceding the Tuesday meeting at which they intend to make a bid to the Committee.

 MPs who wish to suggest a debate may attend one of the Committee's weekly public meetings to make the case for a debate on their subject.
 These meetings are conducted in public and can be watched on Parliament TV.

 The Backbench Business Committee has limited time to schedule for debates and it is not possible to allocate debates on all the subjects which are suggested.

 The Committee selects topics for debates on their merits and considers criteria including;

 - the number of MPs who are likely to take part

 - whether a debate has already been held or is likely to be arranged through other routes

 - whether a substantive motion has been put forward for a debate in the Chamber